• Mish M*A*S*H

 “Most of us here have pretty long memories and we can’t recall another program ever being aired in three different time slots at once by the same network” [1].

-M*A*S*H stayed on the CBS daytime rotation until September of 1979, when it was replaced by repeats of One Day at a Time.
+M*A*S*H stayed on the CBS daytime rotation until September 1979, when it was replaced by repeats of One Day at a Time.
 Its final broadcast was on Friday, September 14th.

-Off-Network/Local Syndication (1979 – Present)
+Off-Network/Local Syndication (1979-Present)

-M*A*S*H entered off-network syndication on local stations across the United States in September of 1979.
+M*A*S*H entered off-network syndication on local stations across the United States in September 1979.
 Negotiations over the sale of syndication rights may have begun as early as 1976.
-Interested stations in various markets would would bid against one another for the opportunity to show M*A*S*H weekly (Monday through Friday).
+Interested stations in various markets bid against one another for the opportunity to show M*A*S*H weekly (Monday through Friday).
 In New York City, the country’s largest market, M*A*S*H sold for just under $35,000 an episode [2].
 In Los Angeles, the second largest market, the price tag was $12,000 per episode [3].

 September 8th, 1979 TV Guide Ad